About the Institutes

 Each Institute will include fundamental bio-medical research, clinical research, and research respecting health systems, health services, the health of populations, societal and cultural dimensions of health and environmental influences on health.

-In 2013-14, CIHR’s Governing Council will undertake an Institutes Model Review.
+CIHR’s Governing Council is conducting an Institutes Model Review.
 This Review will assess the structure, role, policies, financial framework and slate of the CIHR Institutes to ensure that they can effectively respond to current and emerging health research challenges, while considering whether Institutes are well positioned to take advantage of national and international scientific opportunities to help CIHR deliver on its mandate.